 Sebastián Lelio’s A Fantastic Woman follows a grieving transgender widow who fights for her right to be respectfully treated as a person in mourning.
+Read our interview with Lelio about the film.

 Until very recently, transgender characters remained in the margins of mainstream cinema and TV, often depicted as ugly caricatures while relegated to a bit part, best friend character, or grossly insensitive punchline.
 By contrast, films like Sean Baker’s Tangerine (2015) and the TV show Transparent (2014–) have embraced transgender characters as leads.
 Such instances remain so rare that the choice to tell their stories at all is still perceived as a political act.
 Nevertheless, the presence of transgender characters in media is more than merely a political statement or something confrontational and transgressive.
 For true equality, it’s important to treat transgender characters as people who aren’t entirely defined by their gender.